LukeGrahamLandry/franca/devlog.md

 you just need more compile errors to be recoverable so it can iteratively narrow down the types of each arg seperately. now only type_of is for overloading so I can spare some code to fix that cause it means getting rid of the type_of junk.

+- convert to @At macros: !symbol, !assert_compile_error, !type. tried to convert @as to !as but its still a massive hack because i use the @as syntax but wrapper macro isn't enough, because type_of can't just apply one layer of macro and get the type, it always tries to compile the whole thing, so theres still a speciall case.

 ## improving enums (May 4)

 all these are not big expressiveness wins, really just trying to raise morale.